CivicKnowledge/ca-health-bundles/oshpd.ca.gov/msdrg-county/README.md

 # Inpatient Hospital Discharges By County and Hospital, 2009 - 2013

-An inpatient discharge record is submitted each time a patient is treated in a licensed general acute care hospital in California.
-These facilities report their discharge data via the Medical Information Reporting for California System (MIRCal).
-OSHPD has provided a custom extraction of the MIRCal system in two datasets; Medicare Severity-Diagnosis Related Group (MS-DRG) agregated to the county of the patient's residence, and the hospital from which the patient was discharged.
+ Inpatient discharges from licensed general acute care hospitals, by Medicare Severity-Diagnosis Related Group and county of patient’s residence.; Medicare Severity-Diagnosis Related Group (MS-DRG) are aggregated to the county of the patient's residence and the hospital from which the patient was discharged.